Open-STEM/IntroToRoboticsV2/course/driving/driving_a_distance.rst

     drivetrain.set_speed(5, 5)

-This tells the drivetrain to set the speed of each motor to 5 centimeters per second.
-This means if you put the robot down and let it drive, it would move 5 centimeters forwards each second.
+This tells the drivetrain to set the speed of each drivetrain wheel to travel at 5 centimeters per second.
+This means if you put the robot down and let both motors drive at this speed, the robot would move 5 centimeters forwards each second.

 .. admonition:: Try it out